Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Our Proposed Approach

 \section{Our Proposed Approach}

 In this section, we describe our proposed deep learning based approach to handle the problem of \textit{group-level ER on crowd videos in the wild}.
-Our proposed framework contains three components corresponding to (i) our new designed CNN framework named EmoNet to extract facial emotion features of a single facial image, (ii) a novel Non-Volume Preserving Fusion (NVPF) mechanism to model spatial representation between group of multiple faces and, (iii) Temporal relationship embedding with Temporal NVPF structure, called TNVP to model the temporal relationship between multiple video frames.
-The first and second components is to learn the spatial representation of groups of people in a single image and it is equivalent to group-level ER on a still image.
+Our proposed framework contains three components corresponding to (i) our new designed CNN framework named EmoNet to extract facial emotion features of a single facial image, (ii) a novel Non-Volume Preserving Fusion (NVPF) mechanism to model spatial representation between groups of multiple faces and, (iii) Temporal relationship embedding with Temporal NVPF structure, called TNVP to model the temporal relationship between multiple video frames.
+The first and second components are to learn the spatial representation of groups of people in a single image and it is equivalent to group-level ER on a still image.
 Figure \ref{fig:overall_network_architecture} shows the overall structure of our group-level ER on a still image.
-While the first component is to learn visual representation at individual-level, the second component making use of NVPF approach is to extract visual representation at group-level and it is able to handle fusion faces at variable resolution.
-Then the temporal relationship between video frames (which are still images) are further exploited in third component and its structure is presented in Figure \ref{fig:framework_videos} through Temporal Non-volume Preserving Fusion (TNVPF).
+While the first component is to learn visual representation at individual-level, the second component makes use of NVPF approach is to extract visual representation at group-level and it can handle fusion faces at various resolutions.
+Then the temporal relationship between video frames (which are still images) is further exploited in the third component and its structure is presented in Figure \ref{fig:framework_videos} through Temporal Non-volume Preserving Fusion (TNVPF).

 In our proposed framework, detected faces are also clustered into groups based on relative spatial distance.
 Then, for each clustered group of faces, the extracted deep features are vectorized and structured as inputs to NVPF module to obtain the group-level facial expression features.
-Finally, the fused features for each frame and the whole video can be obtained by a temporal-spatial fusion approach, named Temporal NVPF, which can fuse and propagate features from frame-to-frame.
+Finally, the fused features for each frame and the whole video can be obtained by a temporal-spatial fusion approach, named Temporal NVPF, which can fuse and propagate features from frame to frame.
 In addition to fused features at each level, those features can be used to provide predicted emotion categories at a specific level, i.e. individual faces, a group of faces, a video frame, the whole video.